wajahat-alikhan/wajahat-alikhan.github.io/README.md

 * [Multimodal Learning for Autoencoders](https://dl.acm.org/doi/10.1145/3681756.3697974) - ACM SIGGRAPH Asia 2024 (Poster presentation)

-> If I have seen further, it is by standing on the shoulders of giants. - Isaac Newton
+> If I have seen further, it is by standing on the shoulders of giants -- Isaac Newton